CHERIoT-Platform/CHERIoT-Platform.github.io/_posts/2025-11-19-cheri-or-cheriot.markdown

 ---

 Recently, a few people have asked me 'should we do CHERI or CHERIoT?'
-I hadn't previously written an answer to this because the question doesn't make sense: it's like asking 'should we do x86 page tables or MMUs?'
+I hadn't previously written an answer to this because the question doesn't make sense: it's like asking 'should we do MMUs or x86 page tables?'
 Since it's been asked several times, I think it's worth taking some time to explain *why* the question doesn't make sense.

 CHERI is an abstract architecture
 ---------------------------------

-CHERI is a set of ISA extensions that define a capability model for accessing memory within an address space.
+CHERI is a conceptual extension to conventional computing architectures define a *capability model* for accessing memory within an address space.
-There are a *lot* of CHERI variants.
+There are a *lot* of concrete instantiations of this conceptual model.
 The [original CHERI research was done on a 64-bit MIPS variant.](https://www.cl.cam.ac.uk/research/security/ctsrd/pdfs/201406-isca2014-cheri.pdf)
 [Arm Morello extended ARMv8 with CHERI extensions](https://www.arm.com/architecture/cpu/morello).
-The University of Cambridge [CHERI ISA v9 Technical Report](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-987.pdf) contains x86 and RISC-V CHERI adaptations.
+The University of Cambridge [CHERI ISA v9 Technical Report](https://www.cl.cam.ac.uk/techreports/UCAM-CL-TR-987.pdf) contains a RISC-V CHERI adaptations and even a sketch of CHERI for x86.
 And there is an ongoing effort to standardise [RISC-V CHERI base architectures](https://github.com/riscv/riscv-cheri).

 These all provide the same core set of features.